JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 3. The whole block $W_i$ is permuted using permutation ($pi_p$)

 ## DES{#sec:blockciphers:DES}
-> TODO
+DES is a Feistel cipher with 16 rounds, a key length of 56 bits and block length of 64 bits.
+It works on individual bits instead of bytes.

+Encryption: (Using _W_ for blocks, instead of _P_ for consistency)

+1. The 64 bits of a block, _W_, are permuted according to an initial fixed permutation, _IW_.
+2. 16 rounds of feistel operations, _f_, are applied.
+Each round uses a different 48 bit subkey
+3. a fixed inverse permuation, $IW^{-1}$, is applied.

+This results in one output ciphertext block.

+The feistel operation, _f_, consists of the following steps:

+1. Expand the 32 bit half-block to 48bits (to match the subkey)
+2. XOR the half-block and subkey
+3. break the 48 resulting bits into 8 chunks of 6 bits
+4. input each chunk in an individual S-box (substitution), output is 4 bits
+    - 8 substitutions that ouput 4 bits = 32 bit output in total
+5. apply permutation on output

+The 48 bit subkeys are defined as a series of permutations and shifts on the 56-bit master key.

+### Security of DES {#sec:blockciphers:DES:security}
+The short keys of DES is a weak point.
+There are $2^{56}$ possible keys, and on average that takes
+$2^{55}$ brute force trials to find the correct one.
+This is possible to do in practice.

+### Double DES {#sec:blockciphers:DES:double}
+If the algorithm is shit, double it!

+Double DES uses two keys and the plaintext block is encrypted twice, one encryption with each key.
+If both keys have a length of _k_, then there are $2^{2k}$ possible keys, which of course is better than standard DES.

+There exists a Meet-in-the-middle attack that allows you to spend more memory to reduce the time it takes to break the cipher.
+By storing one plaintext block, one encryption and one decryption for every key you can break the 2DES cipher with $2^{56}$ blocks, encryption and decryption operations -- which is easier than brute forcing $2^{111} (2^{2k-1})$ keys.

+### Triple DES {#sec:blockciphers:DES:triple}
+The only approved version of DES uses three keys.
+The encryption consists of encrypt-decrypt-encrypt (EDE): $C = E(D(E(W, K_1),K_2),K_3)$, which is secure from the meet-in-the-middle attack.

+There exists versions where some or all the keys are the same.
+This reduces safety.

+Keep in mind that only triple DES with three independent keys is approved for use.
+Having only two independent keys is allowed for legacy use only, which means you only use it to decrypt.

 ## AES{#sec:blockciphers:AES}
 Data blocks are always 128 bits, while the key length (and number of rounds) may vary.
 Supports 128, 192 and 256bit master key lengths, each requiring 10, 12 or 14 rounds respectively.
 This makes it a substitution-permutation network with _n_ = 128 and _l_ = 8.
-The structure of the AES cipher is a byte-based substitution-permutation network consisting of:
+The structure of the AES cipher is a byte-based (not bit based like DES) substitution-permutation network consisting of:

 1. initial round key addition (only AddRoundKey stage)
 2. (number of rounds - 1) rounds